GuilleAQN/GuilleAQN/README.md

 Passionate software developer that specialize in backend, with some experience building full stack applications.

 - 💻 I’m deeply interested in technology and enjoy exploring various aspects of the tech world through my projects and continuous learning.
-- 🥋 Outside of coding, I practice Taekwondo and Brazilian Jiu-Jitsu (BJJ).
+- 🥋 Outside of coding, I practice Taekwondo (ITF).
 Martial arts play a significant role in my life, influencing my approach to challenges and personal growth.
 - 🎨 I’m an anime enthusiast and appreciate the rich culture behind it.
 - 🎵 My music tastes range from Anglo rap to jazz.
 - ⚡ Fun fact: The music I listen to while programming varies depending on the task at hand, reflecting my diverse musical interests.